 Your complaint should not exceed 1,000 words.
 In exceptional circumstances, longer complaints may be entertained.
 In that case please identify the reasons why your complaint exceeds 1,000 words and provide a one page summary of your complaint.

-How long does it take for Global Ground Media to respond to my complaint?
+How long does it take for Global Ground to respond to my complaint?

-If Global Ground Media receives a number of complaints about the same issue, it may:
+If we receive a number of complaints about the same issue, it may:

 - compile a summary of the range of issues raised;